 3. Invest strategically

 There are certain investments that can provide a specific amount of inheritance tax relief.
 All while generating potentially healthy returns as an added bonus.
-If interested in strategic investment opportunities, seek independent financial advice from an experienced specialist.
+If interested in strategic investment opportunities using immediate inheritance funding will allow you to invest the money in advance of finalising probate, though seek independent financial advice from an experienced specialist.

 4. Write life insurance policies in trust